hdw051/WoningPlanner/README.md

 # WoningPlanner

-WoningPlanner is a simple single‑page planner that provides a daily schedule of renovation tasks.
+WoningPlanner is a simple planner that provides a daily schedule of renovation tasks.
 The timeline allows you to quickly see each planned workday and click a day to view details.

-The page is completely client‑side.
-All data is stored in `localStorage` so your notes and edits stay in your browser.
-No build or server is required.
+Data is stored on the server via a small Node.js backend so changes are shared between visitors.

 ## Features